wetware/casm/specs/survey.md

 The alternative protocol should avoid all the receivers to respond at once.
 Instead, an incremental (gradual) approach is desired, where based on a logical distance to the requester, the receivers decide to respond or not.
 In every message, the requester specifies the maximum distance at which a node that responds should be.
 If not enough responses are received, then, the distance is increased and a new request is multicasted.
 The distance is increased until enough responses are collected.

 ## Protocol Specification
-GSurv is a protocol for discovering peers from a namespace.
+Survey is a protocol for discovering peers from a namespace.
 It makes use of multicasting for sending discovery surveys to other peers.

 ### Conventions